Top Stablecoins for Investors 2024

 Back to basics: Stablecoins are crypto tokens that hold their value, usually against the U.S. dollar.

-"Why not just use dollars?" you might ask.
+"Why not just use dollars?" you ask.
 Stablecoins play a few important roles in the digital economy:

 2) Stablecoins are the "on-ramp" and "off-ramp" to the digital economy.
 If you think of dollars as the "traditional economy," and crypto assets as the "digital economy," stablecoins are an easy way to connect the two.

 With most stablecoins, you put in one U.S. dollar and get one stablecoin in return.
 When you want to cash out, you redeem one stablecoin for one U.S. dollar.
-This makes stablecoins a valuable "bridge" between the two money systems.
+This makes stablecoins a valuable bridge between the two money systems.

 Interest rates for legacy savings accounts vs. stablecoins (see our DeFi Interest Rates page for more).